jcrossley3/lein-modules/README.md

 Optionally, a `:modules` map may be added to your project, containing any of the following keys:

-* `:inherited` - This is effectively a Leiningen profile.
-The implicit plugin middleware will merge the `:inherited` maps from all its ancestors, with the most immediate taking precedence, i.e. a parent will override a grandparent.
-These `:inherited` profiles are applied before any profile maps found in the project's ancestors, which will of course be [un]merged as appropriate for the task at hand.
+* `:inherited` - This is just a Leiningen profile.
+You could alternatively put it in `:profiles` to emphasize that point.
+The implicit plugin middleware will create composite profiles for all the profile maps found among a project's ancestors, with the most immediate taking precedence, i.e. a parent profile will be applied after a grandparent.
+If found, the `:inherited` profiles will be applied before the `:default` profiles, but you can override this behavior by not creating any `:inherited` profiles and setting `:default` to be a composite of whatever profiles make sense for your project, most likely just the standard ones.
+This bears
+  repeating: project inheritance occurs whether you define an `:inherited` profile or not, because any standard profiles, e.g.
+  `:dev` or `:provided`, from ancestors are merged in automatically.
+  Therefore, they are [un]merged as appropriate for the task at hand.
 * `:versions` - A mapping of dependency symbols to version strings.
 As a simpler alternative to Maven's dependency management, versions for child module dependencies and parent vectors will be expanded from